 Castillo de San Marcos National Monument

 Over 350 years old, Castillo de San Marcos is a national monument and one of the first things you see in St. Augustine as you drive over the bridge.
 The Spanish built the stone fortress for protection.
 It’s the oldest masonry fort in the country, and it had quite a history until it was retired in 1900.
-Built by the Spanish, then modified while the British had it, and eventually America.
+Built by the Spanish, then modified while the British had it, and eventually again by Americans.
 You have to go check it out for the history and the glorious views.

 Present Moment Cafe